Technical Reference

 A reference guide to the test standards that actually matter for artificial turf installs — drainage permeability, playground impact attenuation, shock absorbency, and G-Max.
 Written for architects, facilities managers, school administrators, and anyone writing or reviewing a bid spec.

 If you are specifying artificial turf for a school, park, municipal property, or commercial install, the bid documents typically reference one or more ASTM standards.
 This page explains the four standards that actually govern synthetic turf performance, what each test measures, and how to write a spec that produces a surface that lasts and keeps users safe.
-Every Bearcat Turf commercial install is documented against these standards and backed by certification from the turf manufacturer.
+Every Bearcat Turf & Outdoors commercial install is documented against these standards and backed by certification from the turf manufacturer.

 ASTM F2898 — Drainage Permeability